 How could automating biosimilar selection through the EHR improve patient access to more affordable treatments?

 So, we know with biosimilars the first thing is decreased costs.
 And with that, we have seen patients have decreased out-of-pocket expenses.
-There's also assistance that helps these folks pay their co-insurances or their co-pays.
+There's also assistance that helps these folks pay their coinsurances or their co-pays.
 But really having that percentage, and many of the plans have a percentage out-of-pocket [costs].
 The use of a biosimilar with the decreased cost has just less expenses for our patients.

 So as I said before, we saw a decrease in our initial pilot from 12 days to 4 days.
-When your staff kind of comes to you in the middle of the pilot and says, "When can we turn this on for the other agents."
+When your staff kind of comes to you in the middle of the pilot and says, "When can we turn this on for the other agents?"
 It was an overwhelming response from our team that said, "This really is more efficient for us.
 We had less time that our specially practiced pharmacists were making changes for interchangeability, less time for our providers.
-And then, alos, we were getting patients into the chair much quicker."
+And then, also, we were getting patients into the chair much quicker."

 So the authorization team really found a lot of benefit in having that information that comes to them.
-And you can also see that is if the insurance in the EMR is not entered in correctly.
-Let's say the patient's secondary [insurance] is entered in as the primary insurance ss the wrong biosimilar is picked, I hear about it.
+And you can also see that if the insurance in the [EHR] is not entered in correctly.
+Let's say the patient's secondary [insurance] is entered in as the primary insurance so the wrong biosimilar is picked, I hear about it.
 So, I hear about the things that maybe don't go right but when your team says, "Hey, I want this to work properly," I think it speaks volumes.

 Biosimilars Gastroenterology Roundup for November 2024—Podcast Edition